Cadiz in Harrison County, Ohio — The American Midwest (Great Lakes)

 Erected 1965 by Northeast Ohio Methodist Conference Historical Society.

 Location.
+40° 16.374′ N, 80° 59.828′ W. Marker is in Cadiz, Ohio, in Harrison County.
+Marker is at the intersection of U.S. 250 and Ohio Route 9, on the right when traveling east on U.S. 250.
+Marker is located near the corner in front of the Harrison County Courthouse.
 Touch for map.
-Marker is located near the corner in front of the Harrison County Courthouse.
 Marker is at or near this postal address: 118 West Market Street, Cadiz OH 43907, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Harrison County Congressional Medal of Honorees (a few steps from this marker); Cadiz, Ohio (about 300 feet away, measured in a direct line); Clark Gable (approx. 0.3 miles away); Cadiz G.A.R.
 Memorial (approx. half a mile away); M101A1 105mm Towed Howitzers (approx. 5.7 miles away); New Athens, Ohio (approx. 5.9 miles away); Franklin College / Cornerstone of Civil Rights (approx. 5.9 miles away); Historic Hopedale / Clark Gable, "The King of Hollywood" (approx. 6.2 miles away).
 Touch for a list and map of all markers in Cadiz.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 1,549 times since then.
+It was originally submitted on September 28, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 1,688 times since then and 27 times this year.
 Photos: 1, 2. submitted on September 28, 2010, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.